WASdev/azure.sso.setup/azureOidcMod.md

-# Modifying an Azure OIDC OP for WebSphere Application Server and Liberty clients
+# Modify Azure OIDC for WebSphere and Liberty clients
 ---

 # Description

+Modifying a Microsoft Azure OIDC OP for WebSphere Application Server and Liberty clients.
 This example shows how to modify an existing Microsoft :registered: Azure:tm: app registration to add a WebSphere:tm: traditional or Liberty OIDC relying parties (RP).
+The steps are similar for the Entra:tm: ID console.

 # References